Summit West

 Start hikes early on weekends.
 Popular trailheads can fill up quickly.

-Gold Creek Pond and Snoqualmie Falls are the easiest wins when you want beautiful scenery without a big hike.
+Gold Creek Pond and Snoqualmie Falls are the easiest wins when you want big scenery without a big hike.

 For bigger hikes like Snow Lake or Kendall Katwalk, check recent WTA trip reports before heading out.

 Mountain weather, trail conditions, road closures, and operating schedules can change quickly.
-Please check current conditions before heading out.
+Please check current conditions before you head out.

 ← Return to Guest Portal